MPEG-1 Audio Layer II: Distributed and recordable media

+Encoders and decoders

+MPEG-1 Audio Layer II (MP2) encoder software include TooLAME, MP2ENC (Wav2mp), QDesign Imedia 2, and others.
+CDex and Exact Audio Copy are some of the CD ripping software that can encode to MP2.
+Many modern media player software can play MP2 files including Winamp, VLC, Windows Media Player, MusicBee and iTunes.

+MP2 files are compatible with some, but not all, digital audio players ("MP3 players").

-History of development from MP2 to MP3
+History of development

 MUSICAM

 MPEG-1 Audio Layer 2 encoding was derived from the MUSICAM (Masking pattern adapted Universal Subband Integrated Coding And Multiplexing) audio codec, developed by Centre commun d'études de télévision et télécommunications (CCETT), Philips, and the Institut für Rundfunktechnik (IRT) in 1989 as part of the EUREKA 147 pan-European inter-governmental research and development initiative for the development of a system for the broadcasting of audio and data to fixed, portable or mobile receivers (established in 1987).

 It began as the Digital Audio Broadcast (DAB) project managed by Egon Meier-Engelen of the Deutsche Forschungs- und Versuchsanstalt für Luft- und Raumfahrt (later on called Deutsches Zentrum für Luft- und Raumfahrt, German Aerospace Center) in Germany.
 The European Community financed this project, commonly known as EU-147, from 1987 to 1994 as a part of the EUREKA research program.

 The Eureka 147 System comprised three main elements: MUSICAM Audio Coding (Masking pattern Universal Sub-band Integrated Coding And Multiplexing), Transmission Coding & Multiplexing and COFDM Modulation.

 MUSICAM was one of the few codecs able to achieve high audio quality at bit rates in the range of 64 to 192 kbit/s per monophonic channel.
 It has been designed to meet the technical requirements of most applications (in the field of broadcasting, telecommunication and recording on digital storage media) — low delay, low complexity, error robustness, short access units, etc.